-1. The research or demonstration project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine:
+1. The research or demonstration project is to be conducted by or subject to the approval of state or local government

 - a.
 Public benefit or service programs; - b.
 Procedures for obtaining benefits or services under those programs; - c.
 Possible changes in or alternatives to those programs or procedures; or - d.
 Possible changes in methods or levels of payment for benefits or services under those programs; and - 2.
 The research could not practicably be carried out without the waiver or alteration.